MIDFIELDR/collaboration_tools/pages/p005-data.md

 link to the CSV data file.
 Figures are organized by the paper in which they appeared.

+To download a data file:

+-   Follow the link to see the data in HTML format
+-   Right-click on the “Raw” icon &gt; *Save link as …* to download the file

 ## 2019 JEE

 Figure 4 ([Lord and others](#ref-Lord+Ohland+Layton+Camacho:2019)).
 CSV